melvinchow/DashboardsVisuals/README.md

 Retrieve and clean 3 Datasets that benefit prospective students for Santa Clara University's MSIS masters program.

+## Lab5:
+Design a fact sheet on Santa Clara University's MSIS Program (Masters of Science in Information Systems)

 ## Lab 6:
 Design a dashboard about Santa Clara University's MSIS program, containing information that would benefit job recruiters looking to hire graduates from said program.